On occasion one may read in my notes a comment that I can or cannot “Feel the Stones”. What in the world does that mean?

 “Feeling the Stones” is another one of my practices.
 I have 6 or 7 very large crystals on the order of 2-5 lbs each.
 In this practice I concentrate on feeling specifically the difference between the stones, or whether I can feel that at all.
 This exercises one’s non-normal perceptions while also training one’s sustained focus.

 I arrange the stones at about arm’s reach and select a stone one at a time placing it directly before me.
 Often I use a rectangular guitar stool to sit on which allows space before me to set the stone down on; so the stone is close.
+But one could sit near the edge of a table and place a stone in front of them near chest-level; whatever allows convenient switching of stones, placing them one at a time close.

 It’s easier to note the contrast or difference between the stones by swapping stones selections based on distinctly different stones.
 For example I may start with a large purple fluorite then switch to a celestite; completely different; easier to perceive the change.
 From there I may go to a large amethyst and follow that with a rose quartz; again different.
+In apprehending these new awarenesses, comparing regions of awareness, changes in overall state, one is exercising one’s quality of focus.

 The difference between a purple fluorite and an amethyst is subtle enough that it may be hard to detect the difference between that pair initially, whereas the difference between the fluorite and an celestite is quite distinct.
 This is what I call contrast.
 I do this well enough that I am sure if someone randomly switched stones for me while blindfolded I could tell them what stone they’ve swaping in.